Robert Stivers (photographer)

 Robert Stivers (born November 17, 1953) is an American fine-art photographer.
 His work is collected by museums from New York to Paris and Cologne and shown in galleries worldwide.

-Best known for his captivating images and darkroom technique, The New Yorker describes his work as “Ghostly black-and-white images whose theatricality smartly complements their mystery.”
+Known for his images and darkroom technique, The New Yorker describes his work as "Ghostly black-and-white images whose theatricality smartly complements their mystery."

 Early years

 Robert Stivers was born in Palo Alto, California to collegiate parents.
-His father had received a Ph.D. in civil engineering from Stanford and had a notable career as an aerospace engineer, while his mother had graduated summa cum laude from Stanford and went on to be politically involved in California.
+His father had received a Ph.D. in civil engineering from Stanford and had a career as an aerospace engineer, while his mother had graduated summa cum laude from Stanford and went on to be politically involved in California.
 At a very young age he moved with his family to Pasadena, California where he attended Polytechnic Private School.

-Stivers attended the University of California in Irvine and received his B.A. in 1976 studying history.
+Stivers attended the University of California, Irvine and received his B.A. in 1976 studying history.
 During his time at UC, he took a dance class at the Jimmie DeFore Dance Center and, after graduating, decided to move to New York City in the late 1970s to pursue a career as a dancer.